Crown Trade Paint Review

 The best place to buy Crown paint is Crown Decorating Centre, a trade counter that suppliers paint to both professional decorators and the DIY sector.
 In fact, out of the big three paint manufacturers, I’d say Crown Trade is best equipped to sell directly to the homeowner without the very expensive price tags.
 They provide some good products from several different brands.
 My advice to anyone wanting to use Crown Trade Centre is to just go in and have a chat with the manager.
 If you’re a professional you should convey exactly what you want out of them, what is most important and what you’re comfortable spending.

 Sometimes it’s a lot cheaper when you buy your paint online.
-The beast place to buy Crown paint online is the Paintshed in my opinion.The pricing is good, they have pretty much everything you could ever need and you can use discount code FORUM5.
+The beast place to buy Crown paint online is the Paintshed in my opinion.The pricing is good, they have pretty much everything you could ever need.

 Crown Trade Clean Extreme

 I thought I’d start with the jewel in Crown’s Crown.
 The Clean Extreme is a durable emulsion which can be tinted into any colour from Crown’s vast range.
 It is available in a matt or eggshell finish, as well as having the options of added mold inhibitors, or anti-bacterial.
 It is by far Crown’s best product and it is cheaper than the Dulux or Johnstone’s alternatives.
 Full bodied, high opacity in colours, great finish and lovely to apply.
-Clean Extreme has been voted the best durable emulsion on the Decorators Forum several times over.
-You can read my full review here
+Clean Extreme has been voted the best durable emulsion on the Decorators Forum UK several times over.

 Crown Clean Extreme gets a 9/10 from me